Funds Overview

 How is the swing price calculated?

 We will calculate the NAV for the Fund and then, if considered appropriate, swing the NAV-based single price according to the rate of the applicable dilution adjustment.
 The determination to swing the share price in respect of the Fund will be made following a consideration of the net dealing activity (i.e. purchases or redemptions) in the Fund on that dealing day.
-An adjusted price will be the price of shares/units in the Fund for all deals that day.
 Please note, we may, in our discretion, decide not to swing the price on any day if we determine that continuing investors in the Fund will not normally be materially adversely affected.
 Full details are available in each Fund’s Prospectus, which can be found here.

 What are the costs of putting money in a fund?